jkenton/CapableOne/cyclistic-case.md

 <img src="/images/weekend_rides.png" alt="This image shows that weekend casual riders outnumber member riders on certain days.">

+---

 Weekend casual rides continue to be longer than weekend member rides.
 The member ride information is rendered in gray, and the casual ride information is in color.
 To help make the distinction more clear, an average casual duration line is included in dark red, and an average member duration line is included in dark blue.

 <img src="/images/weekend_duration.png" alt="This image shows that weekend casual riders use their bikes longer than members do.">

 #### Summary
+1. In all cases, average casual riders uses their bikes longer than  member riders.<br/>
+2. In all weekday cases, members use the service more often than casual users do.<br/>
+2. In virtually every weekend model, member riders use the service more than casual users do.<br/>
+    a.
+Casual Saturday riders exceed members in number of rides for all months May through October.<br/>
+    b.
+Casual Sunday riders exceed members in number of rides in May through July and September.<br/>
+    c.
+Casual Friday riders exceed members in June.<br/>

 ### Recommendations